xiix0/scam/README.md

-You will feel hungry again in another hour.
+You can do very well in speculation where land or anything to do with dirt is concerned.